A Message from Delta School Board Chairperson, Val Windsor

 The theme of this year’s World Teachers’ Day is “The teachers we need for the education we want: The global imperative to reverse the teacher shortage”.
 Putting an end to the decline in the number of teachers and reversing that trend urgently needs to be at the top of the global agenda.

 “Being a teacher provides an incredible opportunity to make a transformative and lasting impact on learners young and old.
 It’s extremely worrying to see that school districts everywhere are facing teacher shortages currently,” said Val Windsor, Chair, Delta Board of Education.
 “On behalf of the Board of Trustees, thank you to all staff within our district – educators, support staff, school and district administrators, CUPE 1091 and DTA members – for your outstanding hard work and unwavering commitment to supporting Delta students.”

 On October 5, and every other day for that matter, my hope is that you will all take a moment to express your gratitude to our teachers, school and district administrators, and all other staff.

 A Message from Delta School District Superintendent, Doug Sheppard

 I would like to add to Val’s comments and share some of my thoughts on why World Teachers’ Day is important to Delta School District.

-Please join me in taking a moment today to thank everyone who has chosen to spend their lives in schools and care for our students and each other every day.
+Please join me in taking a moment on October 5 to thank everyone who has chosen to follow a career in education, and for spending their lives helping to inspire and nurture, thriving, future-ready learners.